Public Meeting Opportunity Preliminary Findings of Flood Mitigation Studies in Columbia County

 “Eligible homeowners can enjoy a rehabilitated home at no cost to them while we help them from start to finish, from obtaining a contractor, managing the project, to anything that may arise during or after the rehabilitation process,” Provost said.

-“The Board of Commissioners encourages interested homeowners to contact SEDA-COG.”
-“This is an excellent opportunity for eligible homeowners to make significant repairs to their homes,” stated the Juniata County Commissioners.
+“The Board of Commissioners encourage interested homeowners to contact SEDA-COG,” stated Brian Hoffman, Sullivan County Board of Commissioners Chairman.
+“This is an excellent opportunity for eligible homeowners to make significant repairs to their homes,” Hoffman added.

 Qualifications: